Quantum-Gravitational Backreaction in the BTZ Background from Curved Momentum Space: Action of a relativistic spin-less but massive point particle and Dispersion Relation

-where the brackets can be thought of the Dirac brackets arising through the second class constraints of the first order form of Lagrangian or as the bracket arising from the symplectic formulation of Faddev-Jackiw~\cite{faddeev1988}.
-The constraint \eqref{27}, however, retains its status as a first-class constraint.
-At this stage we can identify,
+These brackets can be interpreted either as Dirac brackets arising from the second-class constraints of the first-order Lagrangian, or equivalently as the symplectic brackets obtained in the Faddeev--Jackiw formulation~\cite{faddeev1988}.
+The constraint \eqref{274} retains the status of a first-class constraint.

+{Before specifying the relation between the variables $q_\mu$ and the noncommutative generators $x^a$, it is useful to clarify the geometric role of the latter.
+The variables $x^a$ satisfy the Lie--Poisson algebra (\ref{114}) and should therefore be interpreted as generators of translations on momentum space rather than as spacetime coordinates.
+Because of this nontrivial Poisson structure they form a nonholonomic frame on the momentum--space manifold and can be interpreted as labeling the symplectic leaves of the phase space.
+Consequently the variables $x^a$ do not furnish a commuting coordinate system and cannot be used directly to parametrize a $(2+1)$-dimensional pseudo--Riemannian spacetime manifold.}